Kung Ikaw Ay Isang Panaginip

 Kung Ikaw Ay Isang Panaginip is a 2002 Filipino romantic comedy and fantasy film directed by Wenn V. Deramas and produced by Star Cinema.
-The cast was led by Jolina Magdangal, with Leandro Muñoz and Rafael Rosell in his introducing film.
+The cast was led by Jolina Magdangal, with Leandro Muñoz and Rafael Rosell in his introductory film.
 It is Magdangal's first solo starring film and her first and only film opposite Muñoz and Rosell.

 It was Magdangal's last film with Star Cinema until 2021's Momshies!
 Ang Soul Mo'y Akin! as she transferred to GMA Network from 2002 to 2014.